 \section{Introduction}

 In order for scientific findings to be valid and reliable, the experimental process must be repeatable, and must provide coherent results and conclusions across these repetitions.
-In fact, lack of reproducibility has been a major issue in many scientific areas; a 2016 survey that appeared in Nature \cite{baker20161} revealed that more than 70\% of researchers failed in their attempt to reproduce another researcher’s experiments.
+In fact, lack of replicability has been a major issue in many scientific areas, commonly referred to as the ``reproducibility crisis''; a 2016 survey that appeared in Nature \cite{baker20161} revealed that more than 70\% of researchers failed in their attempt to reproduce another researcher’s experiments.
 What is even more concerning is that over 50\% of them failed to reproduce their own findings.
-Similar concerns have been raised by the machine learning community, e.g., the ICLR 2019 Reproducibility Challenge \cite{pineau2019iclr} and NeurIPS 2019 Reproducibility Program \cite{pineau2021improving}, due to the to the exponential increase in the number of publications and the reliability of the findings.
+Similar concerns have been raised by the machine learning community, e.g., the ICLR 2019 Reproducibility Challenge \cite{pineau2019iclr} and NeurIPS 2019 Reproducibility Program \cite{pineau2021improving}, due to the exponential increase in the number of publications and the reliability of the findings.

-The aforementioned empirical evidence has recently led to theoretical studies and rigorous definitions of reproducibility.
-In particular, the works of \cite{impagliazzo2022reproducibility} and \cite{ahn2022reproducibility} considered reproducibility as an algorithmic property through the lens of (offline) learning and convex optimization, respectively.
-In a similar vein, in the current work, we introduce the notion of reproducibility in the context of interactive learning and decision making.
+The aforementioned empirical evidence has recently led to theoretical studies and rigorous definitions of replicability (and reproducibility).
+In particular, the works of \cite{impagliazzo2022reproducibility} and \cite{ahn2022reproducibility} considered replicability as an algorithmic property through the lens of (offline) learning and convex optimization, respectively.
+Also, \cite{ghazi2021user} proposed, in the context of differential privacy, the notion of pseudo-global stability which is essentially equivalent to the definition of \cite{impagliazzo2022reproducibility}.
+In a similar vein, in the current work, we introduce the notion of replicability in the context of interactive learning and decision making.